YKLoh666/chat-app/README.md

 5. `PORT` The port where the application run at

 Create another two environment variables files call `.env.development` and `.env.production`.
-These two files has only one environment variable in it, which is `PUBLIC_BASE_URL`, which is used to specifies the base URL of the application when run in either node environment.
-As for running in local environment, set both of it to "http://localhost: (port specified in .env file, eg. 5000)".
+These two files has only one environment variable in it, which is `PUBLIC_BASE_URL` that used to specifies the base URL of the application when run in either node environment.
+As for running in local environment, set both of it to "http://localhost:5000" (change the port number according to the one specified in .env file, no trailing slash).

 Start the server